This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 Next, download any new photos from camera cards onto your computer.
-However, if you have pictures on your computer that belong in other files, don’t move them yet.
+However, if you have pictures on your computer that belong to other files, don’t move them yet.
 You need to do step 4 before you move your photos or start organizing.

 Step 4: Backup

 Step 4 is critical not to skip.
 You need to create a backup of your current images and computer before you start organizing your photos.
-Making mistakes along the way is common, so you’ll have a little extra insurance that you still have your important photos if you take the time to backup.
+Making mistakes along the way is common, so you’ll have a little extra insurance that you still have your important photos if you take the time to back up.

 Making one backup that can be easily accessed at home and a 2nd backup that you store offsite is what I recommend.
 The offsite backup ensures that you’ll still have your photos in case of a fire, flood, or other disasters.
-This 2nd backup can be an external hard-drive that is stored in a safe deposit box, or you can use a cloud backup system such as Backblaze, Carbonite, or Dropbox.
+This 2nd backup can be an external hard drive that is stored in a safe deposit box, or you can use a cloud back-ups system such as Backblaze, Carbonite, or Dropbox.
 I currently use Backblaze as my favorite cloud backup service.
 I also recommend and have used SmugMug as an excellent storage option for photos and videos.